Union Flag Specification

 Union Flag Bill (2008)

-In recent years the Flag Institute has tried without success to rectify this anomaly, most recently in the Union Flag Bill (2008).
+The Flag Institute has tried without success to give the Union Flag a basis in law, most recently in the Union Flag Bill (2008).

 The bill was introduced under the Ten-Minute Rule on 5 February 2008 but failed to progress beyond its first reading.